-• On-site BBQ lunch to benefit the Future Farmers of America (\$10).
-Must be ordered no later than June 19.
+On-site BBQ lunch to benefit the Future Farmers of America (\$10).
+One free lunch is provided with registration.
+Additional lunches can be purchased for \$10.
+Lunches must be ordered no later than June 18.
 Or, pack a lunch.

 Directions